hmronline/zm_install/README.md

-# Install ZoneMinder on Proxmox with EventServer and GPU support
+# Install ZoneMinder on ProxmoxVE with EventServer and GPU support

 ## Host
 * Hardware (just as reference):